 Mitch Matthews: They should.
 They should make tons of money, but they don’t.
 Absolutely.

-Jaime Cross: Yeah, we were a one income family, trying to live debt free.
+Jaime Cross: Yeah, we were a one-income family, trying to live debt-free.
 It was a struggle.
-In that moment when I cried out to God, it wasn’t just because we weren’t meeting our bills.
+At that moment when I cried out to God, it wasn’t just because we weren’t meeting our bills.
 It was because there was this thing inside of me just raging to come out like, I know, I’m supposed to build something.
 I know I’m supposed to change the world.
 That sounds cliche, but for the drivers and the entrepreneurial spirits out there, it’s just something you cannot rein in.
-I was struggling even with some depression and postpartum stuff because I was squashing the dream trying to discover it, what is this thing.
+I was struggling even with some depression and postpartum stuff because I was squashing the dream of trying to discover it, what is this thing.

 Jaime Cross: I know that there are teachers that will tell you don’t worry about your passion.
 For me, it wasn’t like I need to find my passion.
 It was more like, “Just put something in my hands that I can be faithful with, and I’ll do it.
 Whatever you asked me to do, I’ll be faithful with it.”

 Mitch Matthews: When you had the dream, was it like … I love this because it’s interesting.
 We get to talk with people about pursuing dreams, achieving dreams.
 A lot of times we’ll try to go back to a Genesis moment.
 For some people, it’s this organic crock pot, the dream started to … There was an essence of a dream, but really it took about 10 years to even getting clarity.
 Sometimes though, it’s more of a microwave lightning bolt thing.
 When you got hit with that in the dream, was it for a bar of soap or did you see more of a vision of what you’re doing now with MIG?
 What was that vision in the dream?